syrenly/syrenly/README.md

 ## Hobby

-- GURPS: a set of GDR rules to be used in couple with "The Silence of Hollowind" settings.
+- GURPS: a set of RPG rules from GURPS system, to be used in couple with "The Silence of Hollowind" settings.